 The Himalayas of Bhutan has a lot of places that are ideal for the tourism industry.
 These places include Tiger’s Nest Monastery (n Paro at an altitude of 3120 meters), Memorial Chorten, Zilukha Nunnery, Takin Sanctuary, Textile Museum, Heritage Museum, Traditional School of arts & crafts and Tashichho Dzong

 Mountaineering in the Himalayas has always brought many travelers to the various countries across which the Himalayas exist.
 Many people like Sir Edmund Hillary and Tenzing Norgay Sherpa achieved immortality for being the first people to climb Mt.
 Everest on May 29, 1953.

 This has brought many other mountaineers and fame-seekers to scale the various mountains of the Himalayas.
-After the scaling of Everest, many people reached the highest points of other tall mountain peaks like K2 (Godwin Austen), Kangchenjunga, Lhotse, Makalu, Cho Oyu, etc.
+After scaling of Everest, many people reached the highest points of other tall mountain peaks like K2 (Godwin Austen), Kangchenjunga, Lhotse, Makalu, Cho Oyu, etc.

-Annapurna, however, was climbed before the Everest.
+Annapurna, however, was climbed before Everest.
 Two French citizens- M. Herzog and L. Lachenal were the first people to climb Everest on June 3, 1950.

 There are many famous peaks in the Himalayas that are forbidden to climb.
 These peaks include Mt.
 Machhapuchhre, Mt.
 Kanchenjunga, and Mt.
 Kailash.
 All of these mountains are of grave religious significance to the people of various tribes, ethnicities, and cultures.